clarisli/CarND-Vehicle-Detection/README.md

 #### 2. Multiple detections and false positives
 When the classifier reports postive detections, there are very likely to be multiple of them overlapping with each other on the vehicle.
 False positive detections are found on the guardrail to the left, yellow lane line, and the shadows on road surface.

 By adding "heat"(+=1) for all positive detections, I built heap-maps to overcome these two problems.
 The "hot" parts of the map are where the cars are, and by imposing a threshold, I can reject areas affected by false positive.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I did this in cell # of `vehicle_detection.ipynb`.
+I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heat map.
+I further integrated a heat map over 20 frames of video, then threshold the heatmap to remove false positive.

-Here are six frames and their corresponding heatmaps, output of `scipy.ndimage.measurements.label()` on heatmaps, and the resulting bounding boxes are drawn onto the last frame in the series:
+Here are six frames and their corresponding heatmaps, output of `scipy.ndimage.measurements.label()` on heat map, and the resulting bounding boxes are drawn onto the last frame in the series:

 ![alt text][image11]

+ I did this in cell 32 to 33 of `vehicle_detection.ipynb`.

 ---